tc39/proposal-structs/README.md

 ### Typed fields

 In the future, it may be sensible for more efficient memory representation ("packing") to also declare the type and size of fields.
-It is omitted from this proposal in that it is not a requirement for none of the primary motivations.
+It is omitted from this proposal in that it is not a requirement for any of the primary motivations.
 At the same time, starting without types lets us add them incrementally in the future.